webonyx/graphql-php/docs/schema-definition.md

 mutation     | `ObjectType` | Object type (usually named "Mutation") containing root-level fields of your write API subscription     | `ObjectType` | Reserved for future subscriptions implementation.
 Currently presented for compatibility with introspection query of **graphql-js**, used by various clients (like Relay or GraphiQL) directives  | `array<Directive>` | A full list of [directives](type-definitions/directives.md) supported by your schema.
 By default, contains built-in **@skip** and **@include** directives.<br><br> If you pass your own directives and still want to use built-in directives - add them explicitly.
-For example:<br><br> *array_merge(GraphQL::getStandardDirectives(), [$myCustomDirective]);* types     | `array<ObjectType>` | List of object types which cannot be detected by **graphql-php** during static schema analysis.<br><br>Most often it happens when the object type is never referenced in fields directly but is still a part of a schema because it implements an interface which resolves to this object type in its **resolveType** callable. <br><br> Note that you are not required to pass all of your types here - it is simply a workaround for concrete use-case. typeLoader     | `callable(string $name): Type` | Expected to return type instance given the name.
+For example:<br><br> *array_merge(GraphQL::getStandardDirectives(), [$myCustomDirective]);* types     | `array<ObjectType>` | List of object types which cannot be detected by **graphql-php** during static schema analysis.<br><br>Most often this happens when the object type is never referenced in fields directly but is still a part of a schema because it implements an interface which resolves to this object type in its **resolveType** callable. <br><br> Note that you are not required to pass all of your types here - it is simply a workaround for concrete a use-case. typeLoader     | `callable(string $name): Type` | Expected to return a type instance given the name.
 Must always return the same instance if called multiple times, see [lazy loading](#lazy-loading-of-types).
 See section below on lazy type loading.

 # Using config class
-If you prefer fluid interface for config with auto-completion in IDE and static time validation, use [`GraphQL\Type\SchemaConfig`](class-reference.md#graphqltypeschemaconfig) instead of an array:
+If you prefer a fluid interface for the config with auto-completion in IDE and static time validation, use [`GraphQL\Type\SchemaConfig`](class-reference.md#graphqltypeschemaconfig) instead of an array:

 ```php